mitojs/mitojs/packages/browser/README.md

 })
 ```

-It's also can statistical PV and UV of uses of each function.Such as the following example is track in ActivePage function,UV statistics need to rely on `trackerId`[trackerId详细配置](https://github.com/mitojs/mitojs/blob/master/docs/option.md#backtrackerid)
+It's also can statistical PV and UV of uses of each function.Such as the following example is track in ActivePage function,UV statistics need to rely on `trackerId`[trackerId configuration](https://github.com/mitojs/mitojs/blob/master/docs/option.md#backtrackerid)
 ```js
 /**
  * react hook component:ActivePage